diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

+This function only passes through the array once and checks the values during that pass which makes the time complexity O(N).

 ```
 #include <vector>

-// This function only passes through the array once and checks the values during that pass which makes the time complexity O(N)

 // function with array of stock prices as parameter
 int FindBestProfit (std::vector<int>& stockPriceList){